-Under Every Student Succeeds Act (ESSA), Maine is now required to report Chronic Absenteeism.
+Maine is now required to report Chronic Absenteeism.
+This information will also be used by our Every Student Succeeds Act team (ESSA).
 A student is considered absent if that student is present for less than 50% of his or her instructional day.
 A student is either considered absent or present for any given day.
 Less than half is counted as zero; half or more are counted as one.
 A student is considered chronically absent if a student is absent 10% or more of the days enrolled and is enrolled for a minimum of ten days.

 Most students have an instructional day that is defined by the school’s daily schedule, but there may be students for whom this is not the case.
 For example, a high school senior taking only two classes might have a full instructional day of 3 hours.
 That student would be absent if present for fewer than 1.5 hours.
 Your schools may also have specific attendance policies that address the completion of instructional activities off-campus (e.g., distance education, community projects).

-Attendance data must be reported in aggregate for each student.
-The data elements reported are as follows: daysEnrolled, daysPresent and ExcusedAbsences.
+Attendance data must be reported in quarterly segments for each student.
+The data elements reported are as follows: Quarter, daysEnrolled, daysPresent, daysExcusedAbsences, and QuarterDays.

 daysEnrolled: (whole number only.
 Decimals not allowed).
-This is the number of active instructional days that school has been in session since the student’s initial enrollment.
+This is the number of active instructional days that the student has been in enrolled in the specific quarter.
 Holidays, in-service days, and days that the school is closed for inclement weather would not be included.

 Chapter 209, Part 3, Section 4801

 ExcusedAbsences: (whole number only.
-Decimals not allowed) For each student, report the number of days this student was counted as having an excused absence.
+Decimals not allowed) For each student, report the number of days this student was counted as having an excused absence in the specific quarter.
 Excused absences are defined in

 Chapter 119, Subchapter 2-A, Section 3272,3.